thecodingmachine/graphqlite/README.md

 A utility library on top of `webonyx/graphql-php` library.

+Note: v1 and v2 of this library was built on top of `youshido/graphql`.

 This library allows you to write your GraphQL queries in simple to write controllers:

 ```php